Azure-Samples/active-directory-dotnet-graphapi-web/README.md

 3. In the project properties, Web properties, set the Project Url to be the SSL URL.
 4. Add the following ASP.Net OWIN middleware NuGets: Microsoft.IdentityModel.Protocol.Extensions, System.IdentityModel.Tokens.Jwt, Microsoft.Owin.Security.OpenIdConnect, Microsoft.Owin.Security.Cookies, Microsoft.Owin.Host.SystemWeb.
 5. Add the stable release Active Directory Authentication Library NuGet (`Microsoft.IdentityModel.Clients.ActiveDirectory`).
-6. Add the AAD GraphAPI client library NuGet (`Microsoft.Azure.ActiveDirectory.GraphClient`).
+6. Add the AAD GraphAPI client library NuGet (`Microsoft.Azure.ActiveDirectory.GraphClient`) version 1.0.3 using the Package Manager Console: `Install-Package Microsoft.Azure.ActiveDirectory.GraphClient -Version 1.0.3`
 7. In the `App_Start` folder, create a class `Startup.Auth.cs`.
 You will need to remove `.App_Start` from the namespace name.
 Replace the code for the `Startup` class with the code from the same file of the sample app.
 Be sure to take the whole class definition!
 The definition changes from `public class Startup` to `public partial class Startup`.
 8. Right-click on the project, select Add,  select "OWIN Startup class", and name the class "Startup".
 If "OWIN Startup Class" doesn't appear in the menu, instead select "Class", and in the search box enter "OWIN".
 "OWIN Startup class" will appear as a selection; select it, and name the class `Startup.cs`.
 9. In `Startup.cs`, replace the code for the `Startup` class with the code from the same file of the sample app.
 Again, note the definition changes from `public class Startup` to `public partial class Startup`.